Mmodarre/pyfujitsu_for_homeassistant/README.md

 ```
 4. Restart Home Assistant in order for the new component to show and all of your A/Cs in your account should appear in HASS.

+### Known issues and missing features:

+1. Google Assistant integration is not working [most possibly due to states not matching what Google assistant is expecting]
+2. Logging needs to be implemented
+3. The “powerful” functionality is implemented through aux_heat button in UI
+4. There are some other functionalities in the A/C which currently is not implemented.
+5. Could not reverse engineer the API to give the ambient room temperature.
+If you figured it out let me know and I am happy to update the library.